-- Each campus will analyze student data and develop a detailed written plan for the summer bridge program to address identified needs. - Campus administrators will select certified core area teachers for the program and submit recommendations to Human Resources Department in accordance with established procedures and time-lines. - The following will be kept on file at the campus for each participating student: - A completed registration/information form - o A student Pledge Letter - o A signed Parent Commitment Form for participating students - o Lesson Plans - Each teacher is responsible for keeping lesson plans and student attendance. - Teacher timesheets and payroll composites will be submitted to the Federal Programs Department at the conclusion of the program.
+• Each campus will analyze student data and develop a detailed written plan for the summer bridge program to address identified needs.

+- Campus administrators will select certified core area teachers for the program and submit recommendations to Human Resources Department in accordance with established procedures and time-lines. - The following will be kept on file at the campus for each participating student: - A completed registration/information form - A signed Parent Commitment Form for participating students - o Lesson Plans - Each teacher is responsible for keeping lesson plans and student attendance. - Teacher timesheets and payroll composites will be submitted to the Federal Programs Department at the conclusion of the program.